NirajShr3stha/Apex-Legends-Discord-RPC/README.md

 ## Usage

+- If you use this repo
+   - Make sure [Node](https://nodejs.org/en/) is installed
+   - Open your command-line interface
+   - Do an `npm install`
+   - Run `node main.js`

+After that:
 - To use Apex Legends Discord RPC, you can clone/download the repo.
 - Once you have the zip file, extract it.
 - Then, rename the .env.test to '.env'.
 - Replace 'steamname' with your Steam username and 'password' with your Steam password.

-- If you cloned this repo
-   - Make sure [Node](https://nodejs.org/en/) is installed
-   - Open your command-line interface
-   - Do an `npm install`
-   - Run `node main.js`

 ## Legal Disclaimer:
 - The ownership of all images, icons, and trademarks used in this project belongs to their respective owners.